balajeetm/balajeetm.github.io/_posts/2017-02-17-maven-safe-haven.markdown

 </repositories>
 ```

 Multiple repositories can be defined.
-Refers [maven docs](https://maven.apache.org/pom.html#Repositories) for more info<br>
+Refer [maven docs](https://maven.apache.org/pom.html#Repositories) for more info<br>

 <u>Settings.xml</u><br>
 First configure a repository in the active profile, and set the url to the custom repo.<br>